House to help arrest inflation

 The House of Representatives has established a five-committee panel, including Salceda’s, to address food security and lower food prices.

-The committee would also take the necessary steps to reduce agricultural production losses from as much as 30 percent to 15 percent and bring livestock and poultry prices in the Philippines to regionally competitive levels.
+The quint committee will also take necessary action to reduce agricultural production losses from as much as 30 percent to 15 percent and bring livestock and poultry prices in the country to regionally competitive levels.

-“We hope to make real and structural improvements to our food systems, similar to the numerous accomplishments of the House Joint Hearings on Senior Citizens and PWD benefits earlier this year,” Salceda noted.
+“We hope to make real and structural improvements to our food systems, similar to the numerous accomplishments of the House Joint Hearings on Senior Citizens and PWD benefits earlier this year,” Salceda said.